buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Case Study: Dribbble

-This chapter follows the approach I established in Chapter 2, **developing the idea of **building complexity step-by-step, from the object up**.
-As we’ll see, Dribble’s pages – although on the surface relatively complicated – are comprised of a wide range of relatively elements including:
+This chapter follows the approach I established in Chapter 2, **developing the idea of building complexity step-by-step, from the object up**.
+As we’ll see, Dribbble’s pages – although on the surface relatively complicated – are comprised of a wide range of relatively simple elements including:

 + Objects
 + Components; and
 + Patterns

-By using Dribbble as a case study and analysing it, I’ll show how **we can use the objects and components** that were the focus of Chapter 2, **as the building blocks from which to build patterns and pages** that are the focus of this chapter.
+By using Dribbble as a case study and analysing it, I’ll show how **we can use the objects and components**, that were the focus of Chapter 2, **as the building blocks from which to build patterns and pages** that are the focus of this chapter.

 If we look at one of Dribbble’s [profile pages](https://dribbble.com/fehler), we can see that it’s built from a set of core building blocks: **patterns that have been designed to satisfy a variety of particular purposes**.
 These patterns include:

 + a navigation pattern, at the top of the page (1);
 + a profile pattern, on the left-hand side of the page (2); and
-+ a shot pattern that is used multiple times on the right-hand side of the page (3, 4).
++ a shot pattern that is used multiple times on the right-hand side of the page (3: non-active state, 4: active state).

 {% include figure.html url="/images/ch3/c3-s2-dribbble-profile-page.png" alt="Dribbble’s Profile Page" description="Dribbble’s profile page is comprised of a series of patterns: 1. a ‘navigation pattern’; 2. a ‘profile pattern’; 3. a ‘shot pattern’; and 4. a shot pattern in an active state with metadata showing at the bottom." %}